scala-steward/SAMLer/README.md

 #### Might be nice
 -   Retrievable/Searchable audit logs of all exchanges

+#### Might never have
+-   Tracking and alerting for expired signing certs

 ### Stack
 -   Scala / Play Framework
 -   Postgres (IDP persistence)